peterm95018/angular-seed/README.md

 This project stems from the http://masteringmean.com site.
 I've forked an already forked angular-seed project and followed along with the tutorial at https://masteringmean.com/lessons/434?li=1.

+# Added by Me

+I've added some functionality to delete items in localStorage by adding the localStorage key to the object, then later passing it back to the controller and service from the view summary.
+We remove the item from the displayed summary and then delete via the service.

+I also added

 This example is also found in the book, AngularJS Web application development Blueprints from Packt.

 <img src="./exp-mgr.png">